Truth behind trending diets exposed

 IIFYM (If It Fits Your Macros) diet

 Instead of counting calories, the IIFYM diet gets you to count your macronutrients (macros).
 First you use their online calculator and fill in a range of questions related to your plans to manage your weight.
-You supply your email and it works out your daily macro needs and sends you a copy, plus an “offer” for a personalised program with a money-back guarantee.
+You supply your email and it works out your daily macro needs and sends you a copy.
+They also offer a personalised program with a money-back guarantee.

-You then monitor your daily intake of protein, carbohydrates and fat in grams coming from food and drinks (although you can count macros on any app).
-Depending on a person’s individual goals, the diet may or may not include a daily calorie restriction.
+You then monitor your daily intake of protein, carbs and fat in grams from food and drinks.
+Depending on your goals, the diet may or may not include a daily calorie restriction.

-For weight loss, the key to success is achieving a daily calorie restriction you can live with.
+For weight loss, forget trending diets.
+The key to success is achieving a daily calorie restriction you can live with.
 Focus on which foods your macros are coming from, rather than the ratio.
-By eating foods of higher nutritional quality – like vegies, fruit, legumes and whole grains – rather than energy-dense, nutrient-poor ultra-processed foods, your total calorie intake will be lower.
+By eating nutrient-rich foods – vegies, fruit, legumes, whole grains – rather than energy-dense, nutrient-poor processed foods, your calorie intake will be lower.

 VERDICT: FAD DIET